ossobv/planb/artwork/README.rst

 PlanB artwork
 =============

-The artwork -- the PlanB logo -- is licensed according to the *Attribution-NonCommercial-ShareAlike 4.0 International* Creative Commons license (CC BY-NC-SA 4.0);
+The artwork -- the PlanB logo, created by Ura Design (@uracreative) -- is licensed according to the *Attribution-NonCommercial-ShareAlike 4.0 International* Creative Commons license (CC BY-NC-SA 4.0);
 see `LICENSE.CC.BY-NC-SA.4-0.txt